What is Healthy Aging in Kansas City?

 Secret 1: Staying Active

-Add simple activities into your daily routine like: walking your dog, gardening, yoga, stretching, even lifting lightweight objects around the house can all contribute to staying active and healthy.
+Add simple activities into your daily routine like: Kansas City dog training or walking your dog, gardening, yoga, stretching, even lifting lightweight objects around the house can all contribute to staying active and healthy.

 Maintaining your driving skills will ensure your mobility.
 Schedule regular vision and hearing tests, manage any chronic conditions you may have and understand your limitations.
 Drive when the road and you are in good condition.
 Stash your cell phone and focus on the road.